ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 0800 122 7)

 **Image Description:**
-The image shows a cheerful woman raising her arm, sitting against a vibrant yellow wall.
-The layout of the image includes the woman prominently positioned on the right side, smiling and wearing a beige jacket over a red shirt.
-Behind her, on the yellow wall, the word "MONEY" is painted vertically in bold red letters.
+The image features a smiling woman sitting on a chair with their left arm raised in a wave or greeting gesture.
+The woman is wearing a beige jacket over a red shirt and is positioned against a yellow wall.

+Key elements in the image:
+- The background wall is yellow with bold red text vertically spelling "MONEY."
-To the right of the woman, there is a black signboard with various logos of service providers including "DStv," "StarTimes," "GOtv," "Zuku," "TVNext," and internet providers such as "internet orange," "WARID INTERNET," and "datanet."
-Below these logos, the text reads:
+- Behind the woman is a black poster displaying logos of various internet and TV service providers including DSTv, StarTimes, GOTv, Zuku, TVNext, and others.

-- "Toll Free/Help Line: 0 800 122 222"
+- The poster also contains a helpline number "0 800 122 222" and a website URL "www.payway.ug".
-- "www.payway.ug"

-The image likely represents some form of financial or mobile payment service, indicated by the text "MONEY" and the website/payway details, suggesting connectivity or service facilitated by the providers shown.
-The overall layout emphasizes the woman’s joyful expression, the word "MONEY," and the digital payment or service platform information in the background, making it a positive visual for an annual development report.
+- The overall setting suggests a friendly and welcoming atmosphere, likely in a service or retail environment related to financial or internet services.

+The image's layout highlights the woman's positive expression in the foreground with vibrant signage and contact information, creating an engaging and informative scene, appropriate for an annual development report focusing on community engagement or service outreach.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p54_img1.jpeg)